kadiryazici/ecs/readme.md

       name.value = 'Now your name is xXxMurdererxXx2010';
    }

+   // You can use forEach too, it's just an array.
+   // But personally I prefer for...of.
    query.forEach(([name]) => {
       name.value = 'Or you can use forEach, but for...of better.';
    });